 - Network build cost estimate

-SNG’s Economic Feasibility Assessment provides analysis and insights into the cost benefits as well as the flow-through economic impacts from enhanced business growth enabled by broadband.
-Communities and regions that will benefit from the Economic Feasibility Assessment will be those that;
+SNG’s Economic Feasibility Assessment analyzes the cost-benefits of an investment, including the flow-through economic impacts from enhanced business growth enabled by broadband and smart community services.
+Communities and regions that will benefit from this analysis will be those that:

 - Recognize that their current state of broadband quality, availability, or affordability is not meeting their needs.

-- Understand that improving the current state of broadband is essential to the continued well-being and economic growth of their community.
+- Understand that improving their digital infrastructure is essential to the continued well-being and economic growth of their community.

-- Are ready to take action and ownership of their broadband future, including the possibility of building locally-owned broadband infrastructure.
+- Are ready to take action and ownership of their digital future, including the possibility of investing in digital infrastructure and transformation.

 Watch the Webinar: Is a Locally Owned Broadband Network Right for You?